We’re talking about building permits.

 Most likely, yes, you will need approval from your housing association for any exterior modifications.
 New siding, painting your house a different color, new deck or porch, or new fencing will require approval along with any other exterior changes you decide to make.

-Depending on the age of your house, you may also need the approval of the historical society who governs your area.
+Depending on the age of your house, you may also need the approval of the historical society that governs your area.

 Who can help me apply for a permit and schedule inspections?